huntforhomesaz/cleanout2closing-site/content/pages/service-cleanout-and-vendor-coordination.md

 ## How cleanout and vendor coordination works

 Every property is different, but the structure can stay simple.
-Here is how I usually move from â€œwe need a lot of workâ€ to â€œthe home is ready for buyers.â€
+Here is how I usually move from "we need a lot of work" to "the home is ready for buyers."

-### Step 1 â€“ Walk and map the property
+### Step 1 — Walk and map the property

 We start with a property walkthrough.